jesperfj/hello-peer/README.md

 and you should get a psql prompt on the RDS postgres database running in the VPC.

-You can also you `nc` to check connectivity.
+You can also use `nc` to check connectivity.
 In a separate terminal get a shell on the EC2 instance with the following command:

     bin/connect acmestack